sveawebpay/php-integration/README.md

 ...
 ```

-#### 1.1.6 Order building -- WebPayItem::fixedDiscount()
+See the <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.InvoiceFee.html" target="_blank">InvoiceFee</a> class methods for details on how to specify the item, including all *required* methods.

+### 3.6 WebPayItem::fixedDiscount()
 Use this method when the discount or coupon is expressed as a percentage of the total product amount.

-Use the [FixedDiscount] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.FixedDiscount.html) class methods to specify the item using setXX(), including all *required* methods.
+#### 3.6.1 Usage
 If only AmountIncVat is given, we calculate the discount split across the tax (vat) rates present in the order.
-This will
-ensure that the correct discount vat is applied to the order.
+This will ensure that the correct discount vat is applied to the order.

 Otherwise, it is required to use at least two of the functions setAmountExVat(), setAmountIncVat() and setVatPercent().
 If two of these three attributes are specified, we respect the amount indicated and include a discount with the appropriate tax rate.

 ```php
 ...